MONGABAY REPORTING NETWORK: GLOBAL FORESTS

 Forest management policies set by governments are often influenced by the private sector, including industry and the general public.
 Increasing awareness of ecosystem importance and the repercussions of land use change is critical to the informed discourse that grows into effective policy.
 The Mongabay Reporting Network: Global Forests program serves as an opportunity to raise awareness and share knowledge through high-quality journalism.

-We welcome story proposals on forest issues in or directly related to the following countries: Indonesia, Brazil, Colombia, Ecuador, Peru, Guyana, Liberia, Ethiopia, Democratic Republic of the Congo, Republic of the Congo, Tanzania, Myanmar, and Vietnam.
+We welcome story proposals on forest issues in or directly related to the following countries: Indonesia, Brazil, Colombia, Ecuador, Peru, Guyana, Liberia, Ethiopia, Democratic Republic of the Congo, Republic of the Congo, Myanmar, and Vietnam.
 Focal topics include the rights and interests of forest-dependent populations, deforestation-free commodity supply chains and green growth, and issues surrounding transparency, governance and legality, and REDD+.

 Opinion pieces will not be considered.

 Mongabay will negotiate all fees and contracts on a per-story basis.
 Completed stories will be paid per word, depending on the journalist’s experience, and will be published on Mongabay.com under an open Creative Commons license that allows for sharing and re-posting.
 We will also offer a small payment to journalists who proactively get their stories republished in major third-party print media outlets and on sites that draw more than 100,000 unique visitors per month.
 Small sums are available to help defray travel costs.